CookingMeister/e-commerce-backend/README.md

 ## Installation

 Download or clone git repository.
 Run `npm i` to install the app.
+Add your credentials to the .env file and remove .Example from the filename leaving just '.env'.
 Run `npm run schema` to create mySQL database.
 Run `npm run seed` to seed the db.
 Run `npm start` to start the application on localhost port 3000.

 ## Usage